Piyush8172/Thumbstack-PortfolioAssignment/README.md

 Portfolio website -
-This project is an assignment built for ThumbStack.
+This project is an assignment built for ThumbStack Technologies.
+Tech-Stack : HTML,CSS, JavaScript